zalando/skipper/docs/kubernetes/ingress-controller.md

 If you want to split for example `internal` and `public` traffic, it might be a good choice to split your ingress deployments.
-Skipper has the flag `--kubernetes-ingress-class=<string>` to only select ingress objects that have the annotation `kubernetes.io/ingress.class` set to `<string>`.
+Skipper has the flag `--kubernetes-ingress-class=<regexp>` to only select ingress objects that have the annotation `kubernetes.io/ingress.class` set to something that is matched by `<regexp>`.
 Skipper will only create routes for ingress objects with it's annotation or ingress objects that do not have this annotation.

 The default ingress class is `skipper`, if not set.
 You have to create your ingress objects with the annotation